 SchoolMessenger: a mass communication tool that allows schools to easily and securely send email, phone and text messages to parents/guardians.
 To receive all relevant messages from our school, be sure to subscribe.
 To change the email address or phone number where you receive your messages, contact our school.
 If you aren't getting the messages you expect, add our email address to your address book or "safe senders list".

 MyCBE: this application connects to our student information system, providing parents, students and staff access to academic information and transactions.
-It allows parents to view their children’s schedule, grades and attendance; see their learning activities using Brightspace by D2L; register for school, transportation and noon supervision; pay fees and request fee waivers; and book school conferences.
+It allows parents to view their children’s schedule, grades and attendance; see their learning activities using Brightspace by D2L; register for school, transportation and lunch supervision; pay fees and request fee waivers; and book school conferences.

 Our school is wireless!
 Students, staff and guests can learn how to get connected on the CBE Wireless page.